Powerful state of Swaziland. Full description of Swaziland

 Bus stops.

-In the center of the city there is a sign “Driver!
-Slow down, the parliament is meeting. " Someone did not slow down.
+In the city center there is a sign “Driver!
+Slow down, Parliament is in session."
+Someone didn't slow down.

-Editorials of newspapers at every intersection in the city.
+Newspaper editorials at every crossroads in the city.

-Among 200 stalls in the local folk art market, I even found one unique one.
-199 sell stereotyped, one sells real.
+Among the 200 stalls at the local folk art market, I even found one unique one.
+199 sell templates, one sells real.

 This kitty turned out to be too big to carry with me, I bought her little sister (with the same excellent smile):

-But they know their own worth: "there is no discount, it does not work here anymore."
+But they know their own price: “there is no discount, it doesn’t work here anymore.”

-It is difficult for a person from the north to imagine the omnipresence of African fauna.
-If you meet a squirrel in the Moscow region, you will have a week of impressions.
+It is hard for a person from the north to imagine the omnipresence of the African fauna.
+If you meet a squirrel in the Moscow region, for a week of impressions.
 And here the monkeys calmly jump like stray dogs.
-During breakfast, while I was walking around for a glass of milk, some exotic bird shit on my plate with an as-yet-untouched omelette.
+During breakfast, while I was going for a glass of milk, some exotic bird pooped on my plate with an omelette that was still untouched.

-There is a "cultural village" - a special staff of "aborigines" entertains tourists with songs and dances ten times a day.
-It's awful like all the performances for tourists, like women in kokoshniks, leading a round dance in front of a delegation of Bavarian power engineers in a banquet hall of some Suzdal boarding house.
+There is a "cultural village" a special staff of "natives" entertains tourists with songs and dances ten times a day.
+It's terrible, like all performances for tourists, like women in kokoshniks, leading a round dance in front of a delegation of Bavarian power engineers in the banquet hall of some Suzdal boarding house.

 I went to see a real village.
 It turned out to be an orphanage.
-The headmaster of the orphanage was leading a lesson for the children, the head teacher and the teacher were preparing lunch.
+The head of the orphanage led a lesson for the children, the head teacher and the teacher were preparing lunch.

-I was very fortunate to have a taxi driver whom I chartered for the whole day.
-He even took his son with him - to show the kingdom.
-In the village, a taxi driver approached the head of the shelter, took a chair and explained the situation for 15 minutes.
+I was very lucky to have a taxi driver that I chartered for the day.
+He even took his son with him to show his kingdom.
+In the village, the taxi driver approached the head of the shelter, took a chair and explained the situation for 15 minutes.

 SWAZILAND